ChaoranHu/coga/cran-comments.md

 ## Newer Version of R package coga

-The R package coga 1.2.1 has already in CRAN.
+The R package coga 1.2.2 has already in CRAN.
 This is the next version of coga.
-The version number of this package is 1.2.2.
-This new version is to update maintainer email to huchaoran.stat@gmail.com.
+The version number of this package is 1.2.2.9000.